5 Effective Ways of Developing Employees for Performance

-Performance Planning and Development is a MUST for any organisation seeking to thrive and sustain performance and it begins by providing a clear definition of expected outcomes for a given position and continues by identifying those behaviours (best practices) and/or competencies that will lead to those outcomes.
+Performance Planning and Development is a MUST for any organisation seeking to thrive and sustain performance.
+It begins by providing a clear definition of expected outcomes for a given position, and it continues by identifying those behaviours (best practices) and competencies that will lead to those outcomes.
 It defines the non-negotiable expectations for individual performance clearly and serves to:

 Here are some steps for making this happen:

-Conduct interviews and/or focus groups with star performers and their managers to identify “best practices” or core competencies related to each Key Result Area.
+Conduct interviews and focus groups with star performers and their managers to identify “best practices” or core competencies related to each Key Result Area.

 Once broad areas of accountability have been established, identify sub-categories.
 For example, for the Key Result Area “generating new business”, sub-categories might include identifying and qualifying target prospects, developing sales & new business development collaterals, planning and executing sales activities.

 Once sub-categories have been established, conduct interviews or focus groups to identify specific behavioural practices of the organisation’s top performers in each of these areas.
 If you are doing this for the sub-category of generating new business, the specific behaviours might include:

 - – Ability to effectively research and pre-qualify the right target customers

 - – Ability to develop and successfully deploy effective sales materials/collaterals